-'simplified procedure' of Article 11 of the Customs Regulation, under which the products are abandoned for destruction under customs control without the need for a court decision.
-Under the simplified procedure, the rights holder informs the customs authorities within the 10-workingday period that the goods concerned infringe its IP right(s) and provides such authorities with the written agreement of the declarant, the holder or the owner of the suspected goods to abandon them for destruction.
+Most member states have adopted the socalled 'simplified procedure' of Article 11 of the Customs Regulation, under which the products are abandoned for destruction under customs control without the need for a court decision on infringement.
+Under the simplified procedure, the rights holder informs the customs authorities within the 10-working-day period mentioned above that the goods concerned infringe its IP rights and provides such authorities with the written agreement of the declarant, the holder or the owner of the suspected goods to abandon them for destruction.
 Such agreement is presumed if the declarant, holder or owner of the goods has not specifically opposed destruction during this period, which may be extended by a further 10 working days.

-The destruction is carried out at the expense and under the responsibility of the rights holder and must be preceded by the taking of samples by Customs to be kept as evidence admissible in legal proceedings in the relevant member state.
+The destruction is carried out at the

+expense and under the responsibility of the rights holder, and must be preceded by the taking of samples by the customs authorities to be kept as evidence admissible in legal proceedings in the member state in which they might be needed.